elcodedocle/tphptxtfileupload/README.md

 destination folder, if you want to avoid the files being exposed to the public.

- - Check the code and SO question/answer for more details.
+ - Check the code for more details.